Lake Tai: Floods

+The Taihu Basin Authority oversees flood regulation through 59 sluice gates on surrounding outlets—including the Taipu sluice on the Taipu River (which discharges approximately 60% of floodwater), Yangwan Gate, Guajing Gate, Xin Kai River Gate, among others—extending into Yangtze and Huangpu systems.

+The lowest inflow year on modern record was 1978, with an annual lake inflow of just 0.24 × 108 m3, approximately 0.46% of the average annual inflow.

+Modern hydrological studies confirm that 1954 and 1991 rank as the two highest average annual lake levels over a 45-year continuous gauge record, correlating with regional precipitation and anthropogenic changes.

+Flood control in the basin is guided by long-term water level records and contemporary hydrological analysis performed by the Hydrology Bureau of the Taihu Basin Authority.

 Pollution

 Pollution of the lake has been ongoing for decades despite efforts to reduce pollution that were not sustained and thus proved ineffective.
 In the 1980s and 1990s, the number of industries in the lake region tripled, and the population also increased significantly.
 One billion tons of wastewater, 450,000 tons of garbage, and 880,000 tons of animal waste were dumped into the shallow lake in 1993 alone.
 The central government intervened and initiated a campaign to clean up the lake, setting a deadline to comply with pollution standards.
 When the deadline was not met, 128 factories were closed on New Year's Eve in 1999.
-Compliance improved somewhat afterwards, but the pollution problem remained severe.
+Compliance improved somewhat afterward, but the pollution problem remained severe.